flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - which proportion made it already?
             - on the titanic battle brewing over copyright/ip
             - see also https://en.wikipedia.org/wiki/Library_Wars_(film)
+    - on the legal battles that are coming
+        - [[pk]] think they might peter out / be settled in private

 ## [[2023-09-27]]
 - Attending: [[Jerry Michalski]], [[Flancian]], [[Aram Zucker-Scharff]], [[Chris Aldrich]]